static-web-server/static-web-server/docs/content/configuration/command-line-arguments.md

       --log-forwarded-for [<LOG_FORWARDED_FOR>]
           Log the X-Forwarded-For header for remote IP information [env: SERVER_LOG_FORWARDED_FOR=] [default: false] [possible values: true, false]
       --trusted-proxies <TRUSTED_PROXIES>
-          A comma separated list of IP addresses to accept the X-Forwarded-For header from.
-Empty means trust all IPs [env: SERVER_TRUSTED_PROXIES] [default: ""]
+          List of IPs to use X-Forwarded-For from.
+The default is to trust all [env: SERVER_TRUSTED_PROXIES=] --redirect-trailing-slash [<REDIRECT_TRAILING_SLASH>]
-      --redirect-trailing-slash [<REDIRECT_TRAILING_SLASH>]
           Check for a trailing slash in the requested directory URI and redirect permanently (308) to the same path with a trailing slash suffix if it is missing [env: SERVER_REDIRECT_TRAILING_SLASH=] [default: true] [possible values: true, false]
       --ignore-hidden-files [<IGNORE_HIDDEN_FILES>]